General Counsel, Corporate Secretary and Vice President, Policy

 - They must clearly identify the legal entity at which each transaction occurred or which is holding each asset or money balance.

-- Once it is operational, there must be a statement explaining that the MFDA’s Investor Protection Corporation does not necessarily apply to all of the positions disclosed and that the client should refer to the Member’s official account statement to determine which client assets are eligible for coverage.
+- There must be a statement explaining that the MFDA’s Investor Protection Corporation (“MFDA IPC”) does not necessarily apply to all of the positions disclosed and that the client should refer to the Member’s official account statement for disclosure respecting MFDA IPC coverage.

-- There must be a statement to the effect that the Member cannot verify that the information relating to other financial service products that are not offered through or held by the Member or a related company of the Member is accurate.
+- There must be a statement which communicates that the Member cannot verify the accuracy of information relating to other financial service products that are not offered through or held by the Member or a related company of the Member.

 Account Statements of Members with Related Financial Service Entities